Epstein Banks Two women who accused Jeffrey Epstein of sexual assault are suing the international investment banks JP Morgan Chase and Deutsche Bank.

 - For more than three years, we have been covering every aspect of this sensational story.

-The lawsuit alleges JP Morgan knew his account was being used for trading because of the identity of people withdrawing money.
+The lawsuit alleges JP Morgan knew his account was used for trading because of the identity of people withdrawing money.

 Both banks have been under fire for years due to their association with Epstein.

 The lawsuit suggests that the wealthy Epstein turned to Deutsche Bank when ties were severed with JP Morgan around 2013.